ProjectSidewalk/sidewalk-panorama-tools/README.md

 ```

 #### 2.1.2 Python3 Requirements
-2. Install python packages (Repository has been updated to run using Python3):
+2. Install python packages (repository has been updated to run using Python3):
 ```bash
 pip install -r requirements.txt
 ```